- 1 The Best European Winter Destinations

-My favorite attraction is the show at the Kew’s Treetop Walkway.
-Impossible not to be marveled by the waterfall of light, with light beams dropping from the 60 feet high structure.
+While you’re in the Gardens, you need to check out Kew’s Treetop Walkway.
+It’s impossible not to be marveled by the waterfall of light, with light beams dropping from the 60 feet high structure.
 And the music makes it a spectacular show feeling almost like the trees are dancing.

-London alone is a rather romantic destination during wintertime, with huge events including the Hyde Park Winter Wonderland and just browsing the city’s famous shopping streets.
-But the real magic has to be at the ‘Warner Bros.
+Another magical holiday site in London is the ‘Warner Bros.
 Studio Tour London,’ or Harry Potter Studios as it is better known, where they have the annual ‘Hogwarts in the Snow’ themed event.

-Throughout the Christmas months, the studio will be dressed with festive baubles, including all the different winter scenes from the film franchise, using the actual original backdrops, costumes, and props that feature in the films.
+Throughout the month leading up to Christmas, the studio will be dressed with Christmas festive season baubles, including all the different winter scenes from the film franchise, using the actual original backdrops, costumes, and props that feature in the films.

 Some of the highlights include the Great Hall of Hogwarts, which is decked out with Christmas trees, blazing fires, and the table is set with a massive Christmas dinner.
 The outside areas, including Privet Drive, are then showered with snow from snow machines.
 And Diagon Alley is always exciting at Christmas time.

-Experience told by Allan from Bangor Northern Ireland: Travel and Tourism Blog
+Submitted by Lauriane from Always Ready to Check-In and Allan from Bangor Northern Ireland: Travel and Tourism Blog

 Manchester, U.K., may not be the first destination that comes to mind when you think about Christmas, but yet, it has so much to offer!

-Visiting Manchester in winter is a magical experience.
-The entire city becomes a life-sized winter wonderland.
+Visiting Manchester in winter is a magical experience, and the entire city becomes a life-sized winter wonderland.
 In the city center, you will find nothing less than nine Christmas Markets!

 The main one is located on Albert Square, right in front of the beautiful Town Hall.
 You will get to see Manchester Big Santa and beautiful lights, and you’ll also find loads of stands serving delicious Christmas foods.
 Don’t forget to grab a mulled wine or hot chocolate.
 There is a £1 refundable fee for the mug.
 Although you can get your money back, it’s a good thing to keep as a souvenir.

 Another great thing to do in Manchester at this time of the year is to go to the Trafford Centre.
 It’s one of the most unique commercial centers in Europe.
-It always looks a bit like a theme park, but it becomes one of the best European Christmas destinations when November and December come around.
+It always looks like a theme park, but it becomes a Christmas paradise when November and December come around.
 You can meet Santa and do all your shopping there!

 Finally, make sure to book tickets for one of the Christmas pantomimes.
 The Opera House and the Palace Theatre always host amazing productions, and in December, they focus on traditional Christmas shows.
 It’s a lovely thing to watch.

-One of the best European winter destinations is, for sure, the magical island of Madeira.
+One of the best warn winter destinations in Europe is, for sure, the magical island of Madeira.
 Portugal is known as a country that loves traditions and sticks to them.
 Thus, you will surely be surprised by the festivities that take place during the Christmas season in Madeira.

 The best way to experience the Christmas spirit while in Madeira is by going to the Christmas at Avenida Arriaga.
-The Christmas market takes place on the 23rd of December, and one can enjoy all types of traditional foods and drinks.
+The Christmas market takes place on December 23rd, and one can enjoy all types of traditional foods and drinks.
 Some of the best Madeiran foods at Christmas are the honey cake, Bolo do Rei (King’s Cake), Pão de Ló (Sponge cake), and the Rabanadas (French toast made with wine).
 As for the drinks, you should definitely try the famous Madeiran wine and the Poncha!

 While you are strolling in Funchal’s richly decorated Christmas streets, you will also witness the beautiful “lapinhas.”
 The “lapinhas” are simply nativity scenes, which the locals are decorating by themselves and putting on display in their gardens or windows.

-Christmas in Funchal, Madeira is a truly magical experience, and easily one of the best European Christmas destinations.
-You will definitely not miss home even for a second.
-The locals are so friendly and hospitable that you might even end up at somebody’s house having a traditional Portuguese Christmas dinner.
+Christmas in Funchal, Madeira, is a truly magical experience, and you will definitely not miss home even for a second.
+The locals are so friendly and hospitable that you might even end up having a traditional Portuguese Christmas dinner at somebody’s house.

-Last December, we drove from Alicante on the Costa Blanca to Granada in Andalucia to see snow.
-Yes, you can see snow in Spain!
-After a 5-hour drive, we spent the night in Granada city before getting the bus up to the ski village of Monachil in the Sierra Nevada mountain range.
+You need to drive from Alicante on the Costa Blanca to Granada in Andalucia for the snow if you have the chance.
+Yes, you can actually see snow in Spain!
+After the 5-hour drive, spend a night in Granada city before getting the bus up to the ski village of Monachil in the Sierra Nevada mountain range.

 You can sit with a hot chocolate (or beer!) and watch the skiers and snowboarders whizzing down the mountains.
 Although it’s a ski village, there is plenty to do for non-skiers too.

 There is also a restaurant at the start of the ski slopes, with one of the most fantastic lunch views.
-We stayed the night in a hotel in the ski village and woke up to more snow the following morning.
-After being in Spain for a year, it was definitely strange to be so cold!
+To make it a winter getaway, stay overnight at a hotel in the ski village and–if you’re lucky–wake up to more snow the following morning.

 For anyone thinking of making the trip, it is easy to arrange yourself.
-We recommend leaving your car in Granada and taking the bus from the central station as the drive up the mountain is a little scary.
+Leave your car in Granada and instead take the bus from the central station as the drive up the mountain is a little scary.
 It’s a lovely trip to make you feel festive if you have been in Spain for a while.

-Colmar is one of the most famous cities to celebrate the holiday in France.
+Colmar is one of the most famous cities to celebrate the holiday season in Europe.
 Located in the region of Alsace, at the border with Germany, Colmar is a Christmas fairy tale!

-Let me tell you more about this place to show you why it’s one of the best European Christmas destinations and deserves a visit!
-The Old Town of Colmar is very picturesque.
-The half-timbered houses you will find here are all painted with pastel colors, and the Lauch River is flowing through the Old Town, giving this area the lovely name of “Petite Venise” (Little Venice in English).
-Also, many buildings are decorated especially for the holiday, and there are a few Christmas markets.
+On the one hand, the Old Town of Colmar is very picturesque.
+The half-timbered houses you will find here are all painted with pastel colors.
+And the Lauch River is flowing through the Old Town, giving this area the lovely name of “Petite Venise” (Little Venice in English).
+On the other hand, many buildings are decorated especially for the holiday, and there are a few Christmas markets.